domas-cloud/wro2025-future-engineers-KU-STEAM-Pinkies/README.md

 WRO Future Engineers documentation
-Team Name: KU STEAM TP-40
+Team Name: KU STEAM Pinkies
 Project Title:
 ## Team Introduction
 We are **KU STEAM Pinkies**, a passionate group of young engineers with a shared vision: